ken-bimmel/jedi-on-tauntauns/README.md

 This repository contains both the rules for _Jedi on Tauntauns_ and the source code for several web-based tools to assist in playing and running the system.

+The rules are located in the [_rules_ folder](https://github.com/ken-bimmel/jedi-on-tauntauns/tree/main/rules).
+You can find print character and vehicle sheets in the [_sheets_ folder](https://github.com/ken-bimmel/jedi-on-tauntauns/tree/main/rules/sheets).

 Currently the tools included in this repository are:

 - NPC generator and tracker